Particular/docs.particular.net/Content/NServiceBus/deploying-nservicebus-in-a-windows-failover-cluster.md

 Set up your worker processes on both worker servers (not the cluster nodes!) as services, as you did for the distributors.
 But instead of using NServiceBus.Distributor, use NServiceBus.Worker profile instead.

-Configure the workers' UnicastBusConfig sections to point to the distributor's data and control queues as described on the Distributor Page under "[Routing with the Distributor](load-balancing-with-the-distributor.md)".
+Configure the workers' `UnicastBusConfig` sections to point to the distributor's data and control queues as described on the Distributor Page under [Routing with the Distributor](load-balancing-with-the-distributor.md).

 With your distributors running in the cluster and your worker processes coming online, you should see the Storage queues for each process start to fill up.
 The more worker threads you have configured, the more messages you can expect to see in each Storage queue.